 You also must meet certain technical standards to be admitted to the D.D.S. program.

-All IUSD students must: 1) have completed the appropriate application process, 2) have fulfilled all prerequisites, 3) are capable of acquiring the necessary knowledge, and 4) have the ability to perform or learn to perform the skills specified in these standards.
+All IUSD students must: 1) have completed the appropriate application process, 2) have fulfilled all prerequisites as determined by IUSD, 3) be capable of acquiring the necessary knowledge, and 4) have the ability to perform or learn to perform the skills specified in these standards with or without a reasonable accommodation.
 The faculty at IUSD has determined that the skills listed below are essential to the curriculum and are necessary to ensure that graduates of the program are fully prepared to practice dentistry.
-Although these skills are necessary for admission and retention, successful completion of the Doctor of Dental Surgery (D.D.S.) program will require meeting other academic and professional standards as specified in the curriculum and in other institutional policies.
+Although these skills are necessary for admission and retention, successful completion of the DDS program will require meeting other academic and professional standards as specified in the curriculum and in other institutional policies.

-IUSD recognizes that the award of the D.D.S. degree carries with it the full authority of the institution and communicates to the public that the individual who has earned this degree is competent to practice dentistry.
-The D.D.S. is a comprehensive degree, unique in that the graduate, after passing a licensing examination, is permitted to offer patient care in all areas within dentistry.
+IUSD recognizes that the award of the Doctor of Dental Surgery (DDS) degree (and other degrees offered by IUSD) carries with it the full authority of the institution and communicates to the public that the individual who has earned this degree is competent to practice dentistry.
+The DDS is a comprehensive degree, unique in that the graduate, after passing a licensing examination, is permitted to offer patient care in all areas within dentistry.

-IUSD acknowledges that the unique D.D.S. curriculum requires myriad technical, intellectual, and interpersonal skills of its graduates.
-The faculty is mindful that the curriculum is stressful, requiring both emotional stability and physical stamina.
-Applicants to the program thus must possess the skills and abilities that will allow them to successfully complete the course of study and receive the full benefit of the education.
-It is important to note that during the D.D.S. program, students are required to both perform and direct treatment on IUSD’s patients.
-Ultimately, the faculty has the responsibility of ensuring the safety and proper care of these patients.
+Ultimately, the faculty has the responsibility to ensure the safety and proper care of these patients.
 This includes the completion of treatment safely and within a reasonable amount of time.
-Because the faculty is mindful of the rigors of the curriculum, the immense responsibility for safe patient treatment, and the fact that the D.D.S. signifies readiness for dental practice, a student can be denied admission to the D.D.S. program or disenrolled from the program if accommodating a student's disability would result in undue hardship to the institution, would pose a direct threat to patients, or would compromise the academic integrity of the program or create a fundamental alteration in the degree program.
-With this in mind, IUSD has determined that the D.D.S. student must be able to meet the following technical standards for admission to or retention in the program.
+Because the faculty is mindful of the rigors of the curriculum, the immense responsibility for safe patient treatment, and the fact that the DDS signifies readiness for dental practice, no accommodation can be granted that would result in undue hardship to the institution, would pose a direct threat to patients or others, or would fundamentally alter the curriculum.
+Accordingly, IUSD has determined that the DDS student must be able to meet the following technical standards for admission to or retention in the program.
+Responsibility for the interpretation and application of these standards rests solely with the school and university, and the examples given are merely illustrative.
+Students who are accepted and matriculate will be expected to sign a statement that they can meet the technical standards with or without reasonable accommodations.

-Students must have or be able to acquire sufficient motor function so that they are able to execute movements required to provide general care and treatment to patients, both during the D.D.S. program and at completion of the curriculum.
+Students must have or be able to acquire sufficient motor function so that they are able to execute movements required to provide general care and treatment to patients, both during the DDS program and at completion of the curriculum.
 This means the student must possess motor skills necessary to direct palpation, bimanual manipulation, fine tactile perception, and other diagnostic maneuvers, as well as basic laboratory procedures.
 Such activities require coordination of both gross and fine muscular movements, equilibrium, and functional uses of the senses of touch and vision.

 Students must be able to master a defined level of information as presented though demonstrations and experiences in the biomedical and dental sciences.
-This includes but is not limited to information conveyed through microbiological cultures and microscopic images of microorganisms and tissues in normal and pathologic states.
+This includes but is not limited to: information conveyed through microbiological cultures and microscopic images of microorganisms and tissues in normal and pathologic states.
 Students must be able to efficiently acquire information from written documents and to visualize information presented in images on paper, film, slides, or video.
 Students must interpret radiographic and other graphic images, with or without the use of assistive devices.

 In practice, a dentist must be able to observe a patient accurately, both at a distance and close at hand, and must notice and appreciate nonverbal communication when performing dental operations or administering medications.
-Thus, students in the D.D.S. program must be able to perform visual and tactile dental examinations and treatment, including the use of visual acuity, accommodation, and color vision to discern the differences and variations in color, shape, and general appearance between normal and abnormal soft and hard tissues.
+Thus, students in the DDS program must be able to perform visual and tactile dental examinations and treatment, including the use of visual acuity, accommodation, and color vision to discern the differences and variations in color, shape and general appearance between normal and abnormal soft and hard tissues.
 Use of tactile senses may be either direct palpation or indirect through instrumentation.
-Students must also possess the visual acuity to read charts, records, small print, and handwritten notation, and to distinguish color intraorally and extraorally.
+Students must also possess the visual acuity to read charts, records, small print and handwritten notation, and distinguish color intraorally and extraorally.
 The type and degree of color blindness will determine a student's limitations.
 Of color blindness, daltonism is surmountable, while achromatic vision is not.

-Good communication skills are essential for any health care provider and are stressed in the D.D.S. curriculum.
-Therefore, a student must be able to communicate effectively and efficiently with patients, faculty, staff, and students in both oral and written forms.
+Good communication skills are essential for any health care provider and are stressed in the DDS curriculum.
+Therefore, a student must be able to communicate effectively and efficiently with patients, faculty, staff and students in both oral and written forms.

-Because successful dental practice depends on timely and efficient rendering of patient care services, students in the D.D.S. program must have sufficient facility in English to obtain information from a variety of learning resources; convey concepts and knowledge on written examinations administered during a specific time period; elicit patient histories, problems, and symptoms; record in and retrieve information from patient charts; and coordinate patient care with all members of the health care team.
+Because successful dental practice depends on timely and efficient rendering of patient care services, students in the DDS program must have sufficient facility in English to obtain information from a variety of learning resources, convey concepts and knowledge on written examinations administered during a specific time period, elicit patient histories, problems and symptoms, record in and retrieve information from patient charts, and coordinate patient care with all members of the health care team.